Ketch Ranch House (Oklahoma)

 Ada May Ketch purchased the Wichita Mountain acreage on May 8, 1923, from S.P.
 Thornhill through the property holdings of First National Bank of Lawton.
 The Ketch Ranch was developed during the economic prosperity years of the Roaring Twenties which simultaneously encompassed the creation of Oklahoma Senator Elmer Thomas's River Rock Resort better known as Medicine Park, Oklahoma.

-By 1932, the Ketch Ranch estate began to acknowledge the financial crisis coerced by the Wall Street Crash of 1929.
-In 1934, the estate was sold on a joint extension agreement to the Monte Vista Ranch enterprise whereas the Ketch family retained the Wichita Mountain ranch.
-On January 10, 1941, the United States government acquired the Monte Vista Ranch property through the provisions of Declaration of Taking Act authorizing a land expansion of the Fort Sill Military Reservation while protecting the United States national security at the commencement of World War II.
+By 1932, the Ketch Ranch estate was affected by the Wall Street Crash of 1929.
+In 1934, the estate was sold on a joint extension agreement to the Monte Vista Ranch enterprise whereas the Ketch family retained the Wichita Mountains reserve residence.

+On January 10, 1941, the United States government acquired the Monte Vista Ranch property through the provisions of Declaration of Taking Act and United States Constitution Fifth Amendment.
+The United States congressional legislation authorized the land expansion of the Fort Sill Military Reservation while protecting the United States national security given the ascension of the Axis powers of 1930s and the commencement of World War II.

 Case Law and Jake L. Hamon, Sr. Estate

+Frank Ketch served as the business administrator for the Jake L. Hamon Sr. estate.
+Jake Hamon Sr. was a prominent committee member of the Republican Party where Warren Harding had appealed for Mr. Hamon to accompany his presidential cabinet as the next United States Secretary of the Interior.

-Frank Ketch served as the business enterprise administrator for the Jake L. Hamon Sr. estate.
-Mr. Hamon governed a diverse portfolio of holdings and ownership in oil and gas lease properties in the crude oil fields of Healdton, Oklahoma and Hewitt, Oklahoma geographically apportioned as South Central Oklahoma.
+Mr. Hamon governed a diverse portfolio of holdings and ownership in oil and gas lease properties geographically apportioned in South Central Oklahoma.
+The petroleum assets were devised in the crude oil fields of Healdton, Oklahoma and Hewitt, Oklahoma.

 By 1920, Jake L. Hamon Properties invested in the Breckenridge oilfields of Stephens County geographically apportioned in North Texas decisively exemplary of the 1920s Texas oil boom and interwar period.

-During 1921, the Jake L. Hamon investments were appraised at three million U.S. dollars considering a brief eight year period of time after discovering a prosperous 1914 blowout in the Healdton oilfield.
+During 1921, the Jake L. Hamon investments were appraised at three million U.S. dollars considering a brief eight-year period of time after discovering a prosperous 1914 blowout in the Healdton oilfield.